 AKA Dwarf Cherry Plum tree, Flowering Cherry Plum, Dwarf Cherry Blossom tree

 Remove the pot, gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost.
 Fill in the hole and firm around gently, taking care not to bank soil up around the collar of the tree.
-We recommend planting Cherry Plum trees with a stake and tie kit to help anchor the roots - instructions are in the planting guide.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.
 If your area is prone to rabbits, use a rabbit guard.